akauppi/GroundLevel-firebase-es/first/APPROACH.md

 # Approach (first deployment)

 The aim is to get people to have their first deployment done *fast*.
 Not needing to learn CI.
+Not having `gcloud` installed.

 ## Considerations